During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 Let’s finish by summarizing our findings.

-There is a clear divide in the SEO capabilities of the self-hosted CMS systems (WordPress and Joomla) and the platform-hosted systems (Wix, Squarespace, and GoDaddy).
+There is a clear divide between the SEO capabilities of the self-hosted CMS systems (WordPress and Joomla) and the platform-hosted systems (Wix, Squarespace, and GoDaddy).

-Not only are you getting a running start out-the-box in terms of speed and functionality, but you’re going to be free to tinker to your heart’s content.
+Not only are you getting a running start out-of-the-box in terms of speed and functionality, but you’re also free to tinker to your heart’s content.

 The code is open-source, and you can do what you like with it.
 Whereas with Wix et al, you’re not going to be able to mess around too much ‘under the hood’.

-Which is why in some ways we feel it’s better to subdivide our results into 2 groups:
+Which is why we felt it’s better to subdivide our results into 2 groups:

 While WordPress is the overall best CMS for SEO, Wix is the clear winner in the “website building platforms” category

-As we said at the start in our quick answer, WordPress is the overall best CMS for SEO, at least out-the-box.
+As we said at the start in our quick answer, WordPress is the overall best CMS for SEO, at least out of the box.
 But if you’re technically minded you’re going to be able to optimize a Joomla site every bit as well as a WordPress one.

 Can you optimize a Wix site to the same level?
 Perhaps, perhaps not.
 But either way, if you’re tech-savvy enough to do that, we’d question why you’d want to.
 You’re ultimately locked into Wix’s underlying code and their server config.